- Books, Literature, and Writing»

 Taking Her Bow

 Alice was commended for how she ran the ceremony.
-How smoothly and brief it was, how there was no embarrasing delay when the Awardees were absent.
-How cleverly she moved the cememony forward.
+How smoothly and brief it was, how there was no embarrassing delay when the Awardees were absent.
+How cleverly she moved the ceremony forward.

-Alice took the kudus with humility as well as the angry glowers from those who arrived after their award was presented.
+Alice took the kudos with humility as well as the angry glowers from those who arrived after their award was presented.
 Smiling ever so shyly she looked into the angry faces, telling herself how well done it all had been.